Liamx002/Data_Job_Market_Python/README.md

 #### Insights

-- Despite Data Scientists being below the median salary of the respective Senior Data Enineer and Senior Data Scientists, both the junior Data Scientist and Data Engineer roles sit above the Senior Data Analyst role.
+- Despite Data Scientists being below the median salary of the respective Senior Data Engineer and Senior Data Scientists, both the junior Data Scientist and Data Engineer roles sit above the Senior Data Analyst role.

 - Data Scientists are offered the highest median salary of all three junior data roles within the US and the Senior Data Scientist leads with the highest overall median salary when compared to all senior roles present in the results.